johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-12-07-npx-and-azure-artifacts-the-secret-cli-delivery-mechanism/index.md

 If you've ever found a need to deliver a private CLI tool to consumers, you'll know that it can be a challenge.

 I work for a large organization and we need to share internal tools with our colleagues.
 The problem is, that it's hard to get people to install tools.
-Either you need to provide detailed instructions on how to install the tool, or you need to work out some kind of internal distribution mechanism.
+Either you need to provide detailed instructions on how to acquire and install the tool, or you need to work out some kind of internal distribution mechanism.
 You also have to think about how to update the tool.
 It's not simple.

-By combining `npx` and Azure Artifacts you no longer need to worry about any of that.
+By combining `npx` and Azure Artifacts it becomes much simpler.
 You can publish your CLI tool to a private npm feed and then consumers can run it with a single command.
 They don't need to install anything up front (apart from Node.js which they likely already have), and they don't need to worry about updates.

 A typical usecase is the one I've mentioned; sharing tools internally in an organisation.
-But, broader than that, if you want to deliver a private npm package to consumers, this is a great way to do it.
+But, broader than that, if you want to deliver a private CLI tool to consumers, this is a great way to do it.

 We're going to look at how we'd achieve this with Azure Artifacts as the host of the npm package.
 But, you could use any private npm feed that you have access to.